bledsoef/rex-capstone/documents/design.md

 #### Media

-This suite of routes contains all necessary endpoints relating to media.
+This suite of routes contains all necessary endpoints relating to media (albums, songs).

+`/playSong` - POST: Given a rec ID, delete the current PendingRec object and create a new ArchivedRec object with the rec ID.

+`/shuffleAlbum` - GET: Given a rec ID, delete the current PendingRec object and create a new ArchivedRec object with the rec ID.

+`/archiveRec` - POST: Given a rec ID, delete the current PendingRec object and create a new ArchivedRec object with the rec ID.

 #### Stats